by Ally Beckner on November 17, 2025

 She wants to know me.

 Friendship like that is rare.
 It takes time, trust, and vulnerability.
 And it sometimes hurts, because when someone truly knows you, they see things you may not want to face.
 They notice patterns that need to change, fears that hold you back, and habits that don’t match who you want to become.
-Good friends do not ignore those things.
+Good friends don't ignore those things.
 They bring them up gently and honestly, not to shame you, but to help you grow.

 In Mark 2, we see a moment that captures the heart of community in a compelling way.
 This passage tells the story of a group of friends who bring a paralyzed man to meet Jesus.
 Jesus is teaching inside a house so crowded that no one else can enter.
 But these friends refuse to give up.
 They carry their friend across town, climb onto the roof, open it, and lower him right in front of Jesus.